biodash/biodash.github.io/content/codeclub-setup/index.md

 Additional setup for individual sessions (e.g., installing a specific package), will be stated clearly in the posts for each session.

-You may prefer to install the necessary software locally, so you can easily practice outside of Code Club.
-Alternatively, you can access RStudio (as well as the terminal and Jupyter Notebooks) through your browser at the [Ohio Supercomputer Center (OSC)](http://osc.edu), where we have a Classroom Project.
+You may prefer to install the software locally, so you can easily practice outside of Code Club.
+Alternatively, you can access RStudio (as well as the terminal and Jupyter Notebooks) through your browser at the [Ohio Supercomputer Center (OSC)](http://osc.edu), where Code Club has a Classroom Project.

 <br>